 Recommended Hotel: Days Inn Daytona Oceanfront

 The closest Key to Miami, Key Largo is perpetually busy with mainland crowds.
 And famous Key West is far from a budget experience.
-But midway down the Florida Keys is where you'll find Marathon, the best place in the Keys for an affordable family getaway.
+But midway down the Florida Keys is where you’ll find Marathon, the best place in the Keys for cheap Florida family vacation.
 Outside of the blazing hot summer months, families have a blast biking or strolling along the free-access Old Seven Mile Bridge, which leads to Pigeon Key.
 All you need is a mask and snorkel to admire the tropical fish swirling off of pretty Sombrero Beach.

 Recommended Hotel: Sea Dell Motel